Two-Part Funding System

 - The Property Tax Levy is paid directly to Renton RFA through a collection of taxes from the King County Treasury Division.

-The Benefit Charge is assessed differently.
+The fire benefit charge (FBC) is assessed differently.
 It applies to all structures on a parcel 400 square feet or larger, including each level of a building, basements (finished and unfinished), mezzanines, and garages.
 Factors that help determine the amount each tax payer contributes includes required firefighting resources, size of the building(s), and hazards associated with the building(s).

 Under this portion of the two-part funding system, a building owner housing a business that uses combustible gases would have a higher benefit charge than a building owner housing an office.
 This creates a more equitable relationship between building owners and the fire and life safety services they need to safeguard their occupants and property.